ArundhatiApte/ResponsiveWebSockets.js/README.md

 ## ResposiveWebSockets

 Sending requests and unrequesting messages wrapper for web sockets.
 Client works in a browser and node.js.
+Module use lightweight message format.
+Size of request header and response header is 3 byte, unrequesting message header is 1 byte.

 ### Overview